raffishquartan/grunt-version-file/README.md

 ### Code smells

-The following are bad, please feel free to fix them yourself :)
+The following are bad, contributed fixes welcome :)

 - The tests don't use mocks, they should
 - The generator init functions are not executed at construction and initialisation but just before the value and label methods are called.